aimtbr/MySolutionsCode/README.md

 # MySolutionsCode
-Own solutions of different programming tasks.
+My own solutions of different programming tasks.
 Here will be descriptions of tasks and the names of the files containing the solution.

 Directories: